rewbs/sd-parseq/README.md

 ### Step 2: Generate the video

-* Head to the SD web UI go to the Deforum tab and then the Keyframes tab.
+* Head to the SD web UI go to the Deforum tab and then the Init tab.
 * Paste the JSON you copied in step 1 into the Parseq section at the bottom of the page.
 * Fiddle with any other Deforum / Stable Diffusion settings you want to tweak.
 * Click generate.